arn-the-long-beard/talk-and-seek/README.md

 * Code review

 ### TODO ###
- => Need to implement error handler in case of using non compatible web browser, for now the page just crash
+ => Need to implement error handler in case of using non compatible web browser, for now the page just crash :white_check_mark:

  => Need to clean the package.json ; there are many node_modules the platform does not need